Andr3as/Sublime-SurroundWith/README.md

 #SurroundWith

-This is plugin for the code editor Sublime Text 2.
+This is a plugin for the code editor Sublime Text 2.
 It adds a 'surround with' function to Sublime like Eclipse has.

 #Installation